-Health workers prepare to support Omicron cases remotely
+Health workers prepare to support Omicron cases at home

 By RNZ

-Doctors are preparing to support people isolating at home when Omicron gets into our community.
+Doctors are preparing to support people isolating at home when Omicron gets into the community.

 New modelling shows Auckland could have 1500 to 1800 daily Omicron cases within weeks of an outbreak, but some warn the numbers could be even higher.